bengal-social/megalodon/README.md

 **Allows you to post publicly without having your post show up in trends, hashtags or public timelines (i.e., in the tabs “Local”, “Community” and “Posts”).**

-When posting with Unlisted visibility, your posts will be publicly accessible through your profile and shown in people’s Home timelines only if they follow you or someone they follow reposted/replied to your post.
+When posting with Unlisted visibility, your posts will still be publicly accessible in your profile.
+They will also be shown in people’s Home timelines, but only if they follow you or someone they follow reposted/replied to your post.

 The Mastodon documentation has some more information about [Unlisted posting](https://docs.joinmastodon.org/user/posting/#unlisted) and [Public timelines](https://docs.joinmastodon.org/user/network/#timelines).